jpinz/WPIBannerWebICSExporter/README.md

 1. Bannerweb
 2. Registration
 3. Concise Student Schedule
+4. Select Term
-4. Click Download
+5. Click Download
-5. Import ICS into calendar app of choice, but idk what works.
+6. Import ICS into calendar app of choice, but idk what works.
 YMMV

 ## Todo
 - Make it so that classes before the first day of the first term dont get added